Summary

 In an update to this article, the cartel is meeting this week in Vienna with the expectation of announcing a production cut to support prices - and they did that ... announcing a 2 million barrel a day cut.
 The notion of a million barrel a day reduction was previously making the rounds, or possibly a 2-mm BOPD cut, for reasons that include extending their inevitable decline.
 It may be more for show than substance, as we have noted they are already pumping over three million BOPD below their established quotas.

 We concluded there was nothing about the perfect storm of negative sentiments that impacted our base bullish case for oil, and were buying key companies during the period oil was crashing.
-We added to our large position in Devon Energy, (DVN), in the $55s, Marathon Oil, (MRO) in the $23s, APA Corp, (APA) in the $33s, and opened a new position in Suncor Energy, (SU) $28, on the operator side.
-In services we were buying Halliburton, (HAL) in the $25's, Tetra Technologies, (TTI) at $3.50, Schlumberger, (SLB), at $35 and Liberty Energy, (LBRT) in the $12s.
+We added to our large position in Devon Energy (DVN) in the $55s, Marathon Oil (MRO) in the $23s, APA Corp.
+(APA) in the $33s, and opened a new position in Suncor Energy (SU) $28, on the operator side.
+In services, we were buying Halliburton (HAL) in the $25s, Tetra Technologies (TTI) at $3.50, Schlumberger (SLB), at $35 and Liberty Energy (LBRT) in the $12s.
 We would have bought others as well, but there is only so much money at any given moment.
 We are satisfied with what we were able to obtain.

 We have recent articles on many of these companies.